 Cayos Cochinos snorkeling boat ride.

-Time: 8 hours.
+Time: 6 hours.
 Cost $60 per person including transportation.
-2 person minimum.
+Start time 6.30am.
+2 person minimum

 On a clear day you can see Cayos Cochinos, these small islands are visible to the east-northeast of La Ceiba.
 The Cayos are made up of two islands as well as a series of smaller keys.
 Cayos Cochinos is National Marine Park in Honduras and is protected by law.
 Of the two small islands, Cochino Grande and Cochino Pequeño, only the larger one is inhabited.
 There is a very nice dive resort, called Plantation Beach Resort located here.
 On Cochino Pequeño there is a small station of scientists and park rangers, and they strictly control the park.
 Although normally difficult to get to and very dependent on good weather, Cayos Cochinos is a worthwhile trip.